All Episodes

 And I didn't understand that.

-What an how in the world are you guys like the Indianapolis Colts?
+How in the world are you guys like the Indianapolis Colts?

 I never even used the term Indianapolis Colts talking about you guys today.

-He wrote back and he said, Well, what I was told was that you you you equated us with being the Colts the way we pulled out of Baltimore in the middle of the night and a snowy night in January, whenever it was, and moved to Indianapolis, and that we did the same thing, and we've left the post at a lurch, and now that the we ought to be censured.
+He wrote back and he said, well, what I was told was that you equated us with being the Colts the way we pulled out of Baltimore in the middle of the night on a snowy night in January, whenever it was, and moved to Indianapolis.

 And I said, I cannot believe I didn't talk about the Colts.

-I didn't talk about censure, it I hope you kick their ass.
+I hope you kick their ass.

-So, well, I I didn't I didn't have a chance to listen to your show today, uh, got to it a little bit later.
+So, well, I didn't have a chance to listen to your show today.

-But it was it's it's a and then he didn't want to come on the air because we'd we'd hashed it out, and he was really concerned about the blown scoops thing and so forth that I had talked about with Gonzalez and the and the uh and the Edwards leak, and I you know it it I said this is uh another glaring example of how this happens.
+But it's a, and then he didn't want to come on the air because we'd hashed it out, and he was really concerned about the blown scoops thing and so forth that I had talked about with Gonzalez and the Edwards leak.

-Howard Kurtz, who's the media writer for the Post, slapped him around.
+And then the piece, their resistance, is the next day on Friday, Howard Kurtz, who's the media writer for the Post, slapped him around.

-I said, Well, I expected it.
+I said, well, I expected it.

 You were their star political reporters, and now you've split the scene and you've got this great website going that's getting noticed and it's causing them, I'm sure, some grief over there.

-They're all newspapers are wondering what the hell to do to keep their businesses viable.
+All newspapers are wondering what the hell to do to keep their businesses viable.

-And I I gave him some advice.
+And I gave him some advice.

-Uh you know, stay on offense on your pages.
+Stay on offense on your pages.

-Uh because that's their nature.
+They did respond to it because that's their nature.

-But I only wanted to tell you that story because it's it's just it's emblematic and typical of the kind of things that happen that get said on this program and then they get twisted and totally made up in some cases.
+But I only wanted to tell you that story because it's just emblematic and typical of the kind of things that happen that get said on this program and then they get twisted and totally made up in some cases.

 And I know exactly where that comment came from.

-And I just think these people get so emotional you know, and they're so bent on destroying you or getting something from you that I mean I think it just fries their brain a little bit, and and and they don't pick up what you say accurately.
+And I just think these people get so emotional, you know, and they're so bent on destroying you or getting something from you that, I mean, I think it just fries their brain a little bit.

 They don't want to.